-The English Proficiency Exam is administered mainly three times a year: in September, January and June.
+The English Proficiency Exam is administered mainly three times a year during traditional education: in September, January and June.
 The exam is administered to new students who enrol in the university in September and to students who complete Program 2 in January and June.
 Moreover, transfer students who enrol in the university sit the exam throughout the academic year.
-In order to pass, the EPE students in departments where the medium of instruction is partially English should get 60, students in departments where the medium of instruction is English should get 70, and students in the Faculty of Medicine or Dentistry, where the medium of instruction is English, should get 80 and at least 50% of the speaking section score in the EPE.
+In order to pass, the EPE, students in departments where the medium of instruction is partially English should get 60, students in departments where the medium of instruction is English should get 70, and students in the Faculty of Medicine or Dentistry, where the medium of instruction is English, should get 80 and at least 50% of the speaking section score in the EPE.
 These base scores are determined by a decision taken at the Başkent University Senate.
-The instruments included in the assessment design, their weightings, examples and different scenarios for the three different types of medium of instruction at EPU are explained in the table below.
+However, due to the Covid 19 pandemic the EPE was only administered at the beginning of the academic year, in September 2020.
+As mentioned in the previous section, the